|This feature is only available in Analytics 360, part of Google Marketing Platform.

 - Navigate to the APIs table.

-Open the Products & services menu in the top-left corner, click API Manager, then click Google APIs.
+Open the Navigation menu in the top-left corner, click APIs & Services, then click Library.

 - Activate BigQuery.

 Under Google Cloud APIs, click BigQuery API.
-On the following page, click Enable API.
+On the following page, click Enable.

 - If prompted, review and agree to the Terms of Service.